sharma66mahesh/ShadowShift/README.md

-# Dark Theme Chrome Extension
+# Shadow Shift Chrome Extension
 Welcome to the Dark Theme Chrome Extension repository!

-This extension allows you to easily switch any webpage to a dark theme with just a click, providing a more comfortable browsing experience, especially in low-light environments.
+This extension allows you to **<i>easily switch any webpage to a dark theme</i>** with just a click, providing a more comfortable browsing experience, especially in low-light environments.

+## Motivation
+Initially I found it difficult to read PDF books on my Chrome Browser at night.
+I thought about having the ability to toggle between light/dark mode for a PDF file in a chrome extension would be cool.
+Then I thought "**Why just PDF files - when we can do this for any webpages.**"

 ## Features
 - One-click Dark Theme: Enable dark mode on any webpage with a single click.
-- Customizable: Customize the darkness level and other aspects of the dark theme to suit your preferences.
+- (*Soon*) Customizable: Customize the darkness level and other aspects of the dark theme to suit your preferences.
-- Global Enable/Disable: Easily toggle the extension on or off as needed.
+- (*Soon*) Global Enable/Disable: Easily toggle the extension on or off as needed.
-- Intuitive Interface: Simple and user-friendly interface for seamless browsing.
+- (*Soon*) Intuitive Interface: Simple and user-friendly interface for seamless browsing.

 ## Installation
-To install the Dark Theme Chrome Extension, follow these steps:
+*We will soon publish this extension to Chrome Webstore.*

+As of now, you can follow these steps to get it up and running:
 - Clone this repository to your local machine or download the ZIP file.
 - Open Google Chrome and navigate to chrome://extensions.
 - Enable Developer Mode by toggling the switch in the top right corner.